laurent22/joplin/BUILD.md

 ## TypeScript

-The application was originally written JavaScript, however it has slowly been migrated to [TypeScript](https://www.typescriptlang.org/).
+The application was originally written in JavaScript, however it has slowly been migrated to [TypeScript](https://www.typescriptlang.org/).
 New classes and files should be written in TypeScript.
 All compiled files are generated next to the .ts or .tsx file.
 So for example, if there's a file "lib/MyClass.ts", there will be a generated "lib/MyClass.js" next to it.
 It is implemented that way as it requires minimal changes to integrate TypeScript in the existing JavaScript code base.

 ## Hot reload